 Step 1: Make sure you need a letter.
 Not all schools require a letter of recommendation.
 This information will be available on a college’s website under Admission Materials or on Naviance.
 If you are applying to a school via the Common Application, you will likely need two teachers and one counselor letter.
 Again, students should check with each school.

-Step 2: If you need a letter of recommendation, have a conversation with a teacher whom you had last year or have this year.
+Step 2: If you need a letter of recommendation, at least ONE MONTH before your first deadline, have a conversation with a teacher whom you had last year or have this year.
 The teacher should be someone you have a good working relationship with.
 Then ask your teacher if they would be willing to write a letter on your behalf.